 Staying Fit in the Army

-Keeping within height and weight standards of the Army is mandatory for all active duty and reserve soldiers.
+Keeping within height and weight standards of the Army are mandatory for all active duty and reserve soldiers.
 For most Army jobs there's enough physical activity involved to ensure that a soldier's weight and body fat composition stays low, but for those assigned to desk duty, it's best to get into a regular physical fitness regimen to avoid putting on extra unwanted pounds.

 The Army does not allow individual soldiers to have poor body composition for a prolonged period of time, as it may cause disruption to his unit.

 For the individual soldier who is overweight, performance declines and the risk of developing work-related injury increases.
 They're also at higher risk of long-term disease.

 Graduate rates from basic are also tied to similar statistics also yielding a greater chance of injury and failure to complete training.